ComfyLiving

 (Greentumble)

-While the facts about non-renewable energy clearly show this is a finite source that will eventually dry out, nobody actually knows when this will happen.
+While the facts about renewable and nonrenewable energy clearly show this is a finite source that will eventually dry out, nobody actually knows when this will happen.
 Coal reserves could run out by the end of the century, and oil reserves could run out sooner, around the middle of the century.

 20. Currently, oil is the main source of energy throughout the world.